NehaChalla1/neha-assessment/README.md

 ## Docker Image for checking purpose

 The Docker image for this application is available on Docker Hub.
-You can pull and run the Docker image using the following commands:
+You can pull and run the Docker image using the both commands:

 docker pull neha200022/neha-assessment

+docker run -d -p 80:80 <your-docker-hub-username>/neha-assessment-g23ai2067

 and it should reflect like the same as below image